A topological characterization of LF-spaces: Introduction

 By the {\em uniform direct limit} $\ulim X_n$ of a tower

 of uniform spaces we understand the union $X=\bigcup_{n\in\w}X_n$ endowed with the largest uniformity turning the identity inclusions $X_n\to X$ into uniformly continuous maps.
-Each topological group $G$ (in particular, each locally convex space) is considered as a uniform space endowed with the left uniformity generated by the entourages $\{(x,y)\in G^2:x\in yU\}$ where $U=U^{-1}$ runs over all symmetric neighborhoods of the neutral element in $G$.
+Each linear topological space $L$ carries the canonical uniformity generated by the entourages $\{(x,y)\in L:x-y\in U\}$ where $U=-U$ runs over all symmetric neighborhoods of the origin of $L$.

-For any tower $(X_n)_{n\in\w}$ of Fr\'echet spaces the identity map $\ulim X_n\to\lclim X_n$ is continuous (because each continuous group homomorphism is uniformly continuous).
-A less trivial fact established in \cite{BR1} is the continuity of the inverse map $\lclim X_n\to\ulim X_n$.
-This means that we can identify LF-spaces with uniform direct limits of Fr\'echet spaces and reduce the problem of topological characterization of LF-spaces to the problem of recognizing uniform direct limits that are homeomorphic to LF-spaces.
-The answer to this problem will be given in Theorem~\ref{mainLF} which involves the following definitions.
+For any tower $(X_n)_{n\in\w}$ of Fr\'echet spaces the identity map $\ulim X_n\to\lclim X_n$ is continuous (because each continuous linear operator is uniformly continuous).
+A less trivial fact established in \cite{BR10} is the continuity of the inverse map $\lclim X_n\to\ulim X_n$.
+This means that we can identify $LF$-spaces with uniform direct limits of Fr\'echet spaces and reduce the problem of topological characterization of $LF$-spaces to the problem of recognizing uniform direct limits that are homeomorphic to $LF$-spaces.
+The answer to this problem will be given in Theorems~\ref{t:udl-cbox} and \ref{t:sbox} after some definitions.

+All spaces considered in this paper are completely regular and all maps are continuous.
+On the other hand, functions need not be continuous.
+A {\em pointed space} is a space $X$ with a distinguished point, which will be denoted by $*_X$.